abderraouf-adjal/ArduinoSpritzCipher/README.md

 **SPRITZ_WIPE_TRACES_PARANOID**

-If defined, the Library functions internal variables will be wiped if they contain a bit or more of spritz state, such as temporary variables in a swap function or user data.
+If defined, the library functions internal variables will be wiped if they contain a bit or more of spritz state, such as temporary variables in a swap function or user data.
 Variables that contain data length will not be wiped.